tejeeshr-spektra/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/GettingStarted-V2.md

 ![slider](./Images/images/gs-06.png)

-## 🔑 Let's Get Started with the Power BI Service
+## Let's Get Started with Power BI

 1. On the Lab VM, open **Microsoft Edge** from the desktop.
 In a new tab, navigate to **Microsoft Fabric** by copying and pasting the following URL into the address bar: